gsoft-inc/wl-squide/docs/upgrading/migrate-to-rsbuild.md

 This is an experimental feature.
 !!!

-To enhance it's developer experience with modern web development tooling, Squide firefly introduces a new [@squide/firefly-rsbuild-configs](https://www.npmjs.com/package/@squide/firefly-rsbuild-configs) package.
-This package provides ready-to-use [Rsbuild](https://lib.rsbuild.dev/index) configurations specifically tailored for Squide applications.
-Rsbuild is a high-performance build tool powered by [Rspack](https://rspack.dev/), a Rust-based port of [webpack](https://webpack.js.org/) designed for efficiency and speed.
+[Rsbuild](https://lib.rsbuild.dev/index) is a high-performance build tool powered by [Rspack](https://rspack.dev/), a Rust-based port of [webpack](https://webpack.js.org/) designed for efficiency and speed.
+Squide firefly introduces a new [@squide/firefly-rsbuild-configs](https://www.npmjs.com/package/@squide/firefly-rsbuild-configs) package to improve it's developer experience with modern web development tooling.
+This package provides ready-to-use Rsbuild configurations specifically tailored for Squide applications.

 To migrate from [@squide/firefly-webpack-configs](https://www.npmjs.com/package/@squide/firefly-webpack-configs) to `@squide/firefly-rsbuild-configs`, based on your project type, execute the following steps :point_down: